 In that context, Brazil stresses once again the importance of the universal character of the OPCW, which should count on staff representing the whole of its membership.
-It is of particular concern that GRULAC nationals, which amounted to only 6,3% of the whole Secretariat's staff in the "Annual Report on the Composition of the Secretariat" circulated last year (EC-94/DG.7), have been further reduced, to 5,8% in this year's report (EC-97/DG.9).
-In our view, it is high time for the Technical Secretariat to put in place dedicated policies aimed at fulfilling the mandate of art.
-VIII, 44 of the Convention.
+It is of particular concern that GRULAC nationals, which amounted to only 6.3% of the whole Technical Secretariat's staff in the "Annual Report on the Composition of the Secretariat" circulated last year (EC-94/DG.7), have been further reduced to 5.8% in this year's report (EC-97/DG.9).
+In our view, it is high time for the Technical Secretariat to put in place dedicated policies aimed at fulfilling the mandate of Article VIII, paragraph 44 of the Convention.